-Ethernet LED signal connectors (LED1)
+Ethernet LED Signal Connectors (LED1)

 Pin Signal

 1 Rx LED

 2 +5V

 3 Link LED

 4 +5V

 5 Tx LED

 6 +5V

-DiskOnChip socket (U4)
+DiskOnChip Socket (U4)

-The DiskOnChip 2000 family of products provides a single chip solid-state flash disk in a standard 32-pin DIP package.
+The DiskOnChip 2000 family of products provides a single chip solidstate flash disk in a standard 32-pin DIP package.
 The DiskOnChip 2000 is a solid-state disk with no moving parts, resulting in a significant reduction in power consumption and an increase in reliability.
 The DiskOnChip is a small plug and play Flash disk.
-It is easy to use.
-And it saves integration overhead.
+It is easy to use and saves integration overhead.

-The DiskOnChip 2000 family of products is available in capacities ranging from 2MB up to 144MB, unformatted.
+The DiskOnChip 2000 family of products is available in capacities ranging from 2MB to 288MB, unformatted.
 In order to manage the disk, the DiskOnChip 2000 includes the TrueFFS, M-Systems Flash File System proprietary software.
 The DiskOnChip 2000 package is pin-to-pin compatible with a standard 32-pin EPROM device.